 Casting Concrete Cylinder Samples

-- Single-use plastic concrete cylinder molds are convenient and cost-effective in applications where a large number of samples are routinely processed.
+- Single-use plastic concrete cylinder molds are convenient and cost-effective in applications where many samples are routinely processed.
 Their lighter weight makes them easier to transport and handle, and there is no need to clean them.
-Optional tight-fitting plastic lids are very effective at preventing moisture loss from concrete samples.
+Optional tight-fitting plastic lids effectively prevent moisture loss from concrete samples.

 - Reusable steel or cast-iron cylinder molds ensure precise and repeatable sample sizes for smaller-scale operations.
 With proper care and cleaning, these molds can last for decades.